Unresolved financial issues can lead to blame, misplaced anger, stress and intimacy problems in relationshipsRelationships Australia

 - Some have never considered whether many common outdated ideas about money may be linked to past parental attitudes towards money.
 (We call these Moneyisms).

-- Many report spending at least an hour a night on their mobile device browsing the web but not reading one article a month on improving their money skills.
+- Many people report spending at least an hour a night on their mobile device browsing the web but not reading one article a month on improving their money skills.

 - Many newlyweds report wanting to have a deeper money conversation with their partner but feel they lack the structured resources to help do that better.